 On the agenda these days…

 The Jefferson City campus has added a second service and enlarged their space.
 A new 13,000 square-foot youth and recreation building also opened in January 2011.
-A fourth (more interactive) service was added on Sunday nights on the Columbia campus and an internet congregation was launched via Woodcrest Worldwide
+An internet congregation was launched via Woodcrest Worldwide

 Beth adds, “We are a long way from being done here at Woodcrest.
 As long as there are people to reach, teach and send—we have plenty to keep us busy—and we love doing it together!”